EEDaisey/VerbVille/README.md

+# VerbVille.io
-See The Following URL:  VerbVille.io -- currently a project in progress.
+See:  VerbVille.io -- currently a project in progress.